 The first few months of 2019 were very quiet for contract Development recruitment, but the market has improved since and Java jobs have been in demand.
 Part of this comes from the fact that investment banks have been driving to convert contract roles to permanent, and have an overall preference for hiring employees on a permanent basis.

-Contract hiring has also been fairly quiet across the DevOps/Cloud space into financial services, once again with firms placing a much bigger emphasis on permanent hiring.
+Contract hiring for IT jobs has also been fairly quiet across the DevOps/Cloud space into financial services, once again with firms placing a much bigger emphasis on permanent hiring.
 The upcoming changes to IR35 has definitely played a role in this, as companies have started to introduce a two year rule for contractors and are attempting to convert them to permanent positions where possible.

 Test automation has been a highly demanded skill set and those in this area, across both permanent and contract, have been sought after.
 Candidates with strong test automation experience have frequently been sent to multiple roles, with many of the job specifications having similar requirements.